 Create Route 53 Outbound Endpoint

-As a first step, we will create Route 53 Outbound Endpoint to allow Route 53 Resolver to forward DNS queries with domains hosted outside of Route 53.
-When you Route 53 Outbound Endpoint, AWS will create an elastic network interface (ENI) in each Availability Zones (AZ) you specify.
+To begin, we will create a Route 53 Outbound Endpoint to enable the Route 53 Resolver to forward DNS queries for domains hosted outside of Route 53.
+When you create a Route 53 Outbound Endpoint, AWS will generate an elastic network interface (ENI) in each specified Availability Zone (AZ).

 RDGW

-1. Access Route 53 console through the search box and find Route 53.
+1. Access the Route 53 console by using the search box and navigating to Route 53.

-• Expand the left sidebar, select Outbound Endpoints, and select Create Outbound Endpoint
+• Expand the left sidebar, choose Outbound Endpoints, and then select Create Outbound Endpoint.

 RDGW

-1. On the Create Outbound Endpoint page, enter the following information:
+1. On the Create Outbound Endpoint page, provide the following details:

 • Endpoint name: R53-OutboundEndpoint

 • VPC in the Region: HybridDNS-VPCStack-.
-(This is the VPC created by CloudFormation in the previous section)
+(This refers to the VPC created by CloudFormation in the preceding section)

 • Security group for this endpoint: d-###….#_controllers.
-(This is the security group that CloudFormation created to protect connections to AWS Managed Microsoft Active Directory)
+(This is the security group generated by CloudFormation to secure connections to AWS Managed Microsoft Active Directory)

 RDGW

-• In IP address, select “Use an IP address that is selected automatically”
+• Choose IP address: “Use an IP address that is selected automatically”

-• In IP address, select “Use an IP address that is selected automatically”
+• Choose IP address: “Use an IP address that is selected automatically”

 RDGW